aravindparappil46/new-relic-ux-enhancer/README.md

 - Whenever a change is detected on any widget, all spans with `label` in its class are fetched and checked for whether they have any of the phrases to remove in them

 # Limitations
+- Takes 2 seconds to kick in.
+Kept as such because complex dashboards take some time to load at least 1 widget.
+Could not observe DOM because DOM is loaded even before widgets appear.
 - Since the mutation observer is added to entire widget divs, even hover changes on graphs invoke the observer.
 This is leading to performance lag while hovering over complex line graphs
 - Observer is never disconnected.
 It should be disconnected when on non-dashboard pages & then reconnect when back (issue is because of the use of `background` script, which is currently necessary because New Relic navigation doesn't always invoke the `content-script`)